Dr. Joseph P. Scartelli, Dean

 Radford University Art Museum

 Steve Arbury, Director

-The Radford University Art Museum is located in the Covington Center.
-Satellite exhibition spaces include Gallery 205 in Porterfield Hall and the de la Burdé Sculpture Court outside Porterfield Hall, and two other exhibition spaces on campus in Muse and Tyler Halls.
-The museum serves the College of Visual and Performing Arts, the university and the broader community as an educational and cultural resource through an active exhibition program featuring student work, faculty work, and visiting artists.
+The Radford University Art Museum is housed in the Covington Center.
+It also includes Gallery 205 in Porterfield Hall and the de la Burdé Sculpture Court outside Porterfield Hall.
+There are also two other exhibition spaces on campus in Muse and Tyler Halls.
+The museum serves the College of Visual and Performing Arts, the university and the broader community as an educational and cultural resource through exhibitions that are closely linked with academic programs, teaching, research and community outreach activities.
 Students interested in museum careers can enroll in Art History and Museum Studies courses offered through the Department of Art.